TRAF | s ∴

 but not Urgent; digging the canal to drain the swamp).

-Winston, in her The Organized Executive (Norton, 1983) gets down to Methods and Tactical
+The Organized Executive (Norton, 1983) gets down to Methods and Tactical

 implementation to regain control of a runaway workload; she anticipates